juantascon/bollinger-bands/README.md

 it hard to define completely safe invesment strategies, there will always be risk involved.

-=== 3. scripts:
+# 3. Scripts:

-* bolly.py: simple script that can be used to:
+* bolly.py:
-    * generate (outputs to $PWD/$SYMBOL.png) bollinger bands, ex: bolly.py plot AMZN FB
+    * generates (outputs to $PWD/$SYMBOL.png) bollinger bands, ex: bolly.py plot AMZN FB
-    * print wether or not you should invest given a strategy, ex: bolly.py suggest AMZN FB -s moredown
+    * prints wether or not you should invest given a strategy, ex: bolly.py suggest AMZN FB -s moredown

+* analizer.py:
-* analizer.py: analyzes which strategies are better
+    * analyzes which strategies are better